 While in college, Fischer met and married her future husband, Lance, a Jewish Deaf man from Brooklyn, New York, and each landed jobs close to their alma mater.
 After the birth of their first child, however, Fischer could no longer ignore her increasing tunnel vision.
 Doctors quickly confirmed that Fischer had Usher syndrome.

 While Fischer struggled to come to terms with her condition, the high incidence of Usher syndrome among Cajun people led her to re-examine her cultural roots.
 “Could I still be me, Catherine Hoffpauir Fischer, had I not been born of a mix that codes for Usher syndrome?” she asks.
 “To some extent, the history of my people explains the constitution of my genes and the way my life has unfolded.”
 Today Fischer prospers, enjoying her time with family and friends and celebrating the Deaf, Cajun, Blind, and Jewish cultures that populate her life.
 Her lively story will resonate with anyone who recognizes the arduous journey toward claiming an identity.

-Catherine Hoffpauir Fischer, now retired, was a librarian at the Model Secondary School for the Deaf in Washington, DC.
+Catherine Hoffpauir Fischer is a former librarian at the Model Secondary School for the Deaf.